micmejia/bible-dump/AMPC/Revelation/Rev 20.md

-And if anyone's [name] was not found recorded in the Book of Life, he was hurled into the lake of fire. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Revelation 20:6 Alexander Souter, _Pocket Lexicon_. [^b]: Revelation 20:12 Joseph Thayer, _A Greek-English Lexicon_. [^c]: Revelation 20:13 James Orr et al., eds., _The International Standard Bible Encyclopedia_. [^d]: Revelation 20:14 James Orr et al., eds., _The International Standard Bible Encyclopedia_.
+And if anyone's [name] was not found recorded in the Book of Life, he was hurled into the lake of fire.